rtcharity/resources.eahub.org/content/evaluation_and_strategy/big-match-warwick-2016-review.md

 relatedArticles:
   - {}
 ---
 **Author's note (Dec 5th, 2018):** _I'm not sure it's something I'd want promoted as an activity local groups should try anymore, since their comparative advantage is community building and not fundraising.
-I think I frame that kind of campaign in too positive a light and don't offer reasons for why a group might not want to do it implying that I think groups should run a Big Match campaign._
+I think I frame that kind of campaign in too positive a light and don't offer reasons for why a group might not want to do it, implying that I think groups should run a Big Match campaign._

 The first Big Match campaign was run here at Warwick in 2013.
 With this campaign, our old team raised £22,000 for AMF and managed to secure a large donation from the Vice Chancellor of the university.
 The campaign was replicated by Giving What We Can Oxford in 2013 and 2015 (?) and enjoyed similar success.